lcthomas/eng380s21/course-info-policies.md

 ### Zoom:
 All of our synchronous class sessions will take place over Zoom.
 If you don’t have a Zoom account already, you will need to sign up for one via [UMIT](https://www.it.miami.edu/a-z-listing/zoom/){:target="_blank"}.
 You will need a laptop or a smartphone that can run Zoom, with a working microphone and camera.

-You will receive our class Zoom call info via your UM email address, and it will also be listed in the “Passwords and Login Instructions” doc in our shared class folder (you will also be able to access Zoom information via Blackboard and our course site).
+You can find our class Zoom call info via our course Blackboard site.
 We will use this Zoom call link and password for all class sessions.
 We will use a separate Zoom session link for office hours.

-To access recordings of class sessions:
+To join our class Zoom or access recordings of class sessions (via Blackboard):

-1. Select “Zoom Class Meeting Info” from the left-hand menu on our Blackboard site.
+1. Select “Class Meeting Zoom” from the left-hand menu on our Blackboard site.
 2. You will be taken to a screen with a link to our class Zoom meeting.
+Clicking "Join" will sign you into the meeting.
 This is how you will access this link throughout the semester.
-3. Select “Cloud Recordings”.
+3. To view a recording of a class session, select “Cloud Recordings”.
 There, you will see a list of all of the class session recordings from the past 30 days.
 This is also how you access the class chat from each session.
 A class session recording is automatically deleted after 30 days.

+To meet with Prof Thomas during office hours:

+1. Go to our Blackboard site landing page, and click on the Zoom link under "Professor Thomas Spring 2021 Office Hours Zoom."
+This is the Zoom link we will use throughout the semester for one-on-one meetings.
+2. These meetings will not be recorded.
+I have also enabled a waiting room for office hours, which you will enter first when signing on.
+I will then let you into the office hours Zoom room.

 ### Google drive:
 We will have a class Google drive folder, and at the beginning of the semester I will share you into this folder.
 We will use this folder to store slides and other materials from our class sessions.
 We will also use the class Google drive folder to distribute course readings.
 To protect your privacy, you will need to sign in to Google drive using your UM CaneID and password, and to use this account when working on materials related to this class.
 You will be shared into our class Gdrive folder via your UM email address.